The-An0nym/forum/README.md

 - Implement user profile page
 - Keep logout or change to fetch()
 - Make initial load with PHP, all subsequent calls with Fetch (-> Makes refreshing faster by ~100ms.
-Subsequent calls via API are ~100ms faster than refreshing)
+Subsequent calls via API are ~100ms faster than refreshing) -> Decide whether to actually implement this (Would in the end result in a lot of duplicate code)
 - Check if directory (thread or category) exists before adding posts/threads to them

 - Make clearance levels and moderation tools
 - Make notification system
 - Implement thread search
-- Implement pages
+- Implement thread/topic pages
 - Add user profile picture system (max.
 2mb)

 - Style everything